MuffnDev/unity-multiple-editors/README.md

 ## Demo

-Unless you downloaded the package directly instead of using the *Package Manager*, you won't be able to change the content of the directory.
-So, in order to enable the demo, drag the file at `/Packages/Multiple Editors/Editor/Demos/DemoCustomObjectEditor.cs` into your `/Assets` directory.

-You can enable the Multiple Editors demo by uncommenting the second line of the `DemoCustomObjectEditor.cs` script.
+Locate the script named `MultipleEditorsDemo.cs` in your project, and uncomment the second line of that script.

 This will add custom editor extensions to `GameObject` native inspector, `Transform` and `Rigidbody` components.